-- cc) Create places where people feel safe and that are easily accessible to all; - dd) Incorporate safe and attractive pedestrian routes.
-Wherever possible, opportunities should be taken to provide pedestrian routes through a development to reduce the need for people to walk along existing roads; - ee) Where practical, along the rural lanes where there is no existing footway in place, provide solutions sensitive to the rural setting and to pedestrian safety (e.g. trod paths); - ff) Be designed, where viable, to be suitable for independent living and built to the accessible and adaptable dwellings M4(2) standard, and take into account the mobility needs of likely building occupants and visitors; - gg) To promote social inclusion, social housing shall not be distinguishable from private housing by its design, nor should it be located in separate blocks or the least attractive part of a site; and hh) Incorporate an adequate number of suitably located sprinklers.
+- a) Create places where people feel safe and that are easily accessible to all; - b) Incorporate safe and attractive pedestrian routes.
+Wherever possible, opportunities should be taken to provide pedestrian routes through a development to reduce the need for people to walk along existing roads; - c) Where practical, along the rural lanes where there is no existing footway in place, provide solutions sensitive to the rural setting and to pedestrian safety (e.g. trod paths); - d) Be designed, where viable, to be suitable for independent living and built to the accessible and adaptable dwellings M4(2) standard, and take into account the mobility needs of likely building occupants and visitors; - e) Wherever opportunities exist, incorporate design features that provide flexibility and adaptability for all residents at all stages of their lives, in line with the 'Lifetime Homes' standard;

+- f) To promote social inclusion, social housing shall not be distinguishable from private housing by its design, nor should it be located in separate blocks or the least attractive part of a site; - g) Incorporate an adequate number of suitably located sprinklers; and - h) Where applicable and relevant, incorporate adaptations that address specific needs for increased public and individual safety in the face of Covid-19.